okeanz/z0rderEpicMMOSystem/PublishVersion/README.md

 ![https://wackymole.com/hosts/mainimage.png](https://wackymole.com/hosts/mainimage.png)

 Features:
+ - On screen XP bar
+ - Usage for Mob Trophies with Potions and XP Orbs
+ - Allows admins to adjust player progression
+ - Custom mobs can be added for XP gain.
  - Shared group XP.
 Outside of groups all XP awards go to the character who struck the last blow.
- - Custom mobs can be added for XP gain.
+Requires Group Mod
  - MMO-like friends list. -[Groups](https://valheim.thunderstore.io/package/Smoothbrain/Groups/)
- - On screen XP bar.
  - Compatible with [ItemRequiresSkillLevel](https://valheim.thunderstore.io/package/Detalhes/ItemRequiresSkillLevel/) mod.
 Equipment can be limited by level or attribute.
  - Compatible with [KGMarketplace mod](https://valheim.thunderstore.io/package/KGvalheim/Marketplace_And_Server_NPCs_Revamped/).
 Experience rewards can be added: (EpicMMO_Exp:250) Quests can be limited by level (EpicMMO_Level: text, 20)